Dutch gevulde speculaas

 If you want to make your own almond paste, you can do this while the dough is resting.
 Also wrap the almond paste with cling film and keep in the fridge until it's ready to use.

-Pre-heat the oven to 160 degrees Celsius or 320 degrees Fahrenheit.
+Pre-heat the oven to 160 degrees celsius or 320 degrees fahrenheit.
 You can bake the gevulde speculaas in all kinds of variations, round in a spring form or rectangle in a large oven dish or on an oven tray.

 The edges will be a bit thinner and crunchier if you make the cookie on the oven tray.
 Divide the dough in 2 equal parts and roll them out until they fit inside the oven dish or tray.